1. Leadership buy-in.

 - Security Management – Ensure that physical security, information security (cybersecurity), & any other activities associated with protecting the integrity of targeted information & resources are appropriately addressed.

 - Technology Recovery – Ensure that critical information systems hardware, software, networks, & applications are adequately recoverable within defined recovery time objectives.

-Business Recovery – Ensure that critical business functions & resources are adequately recoverable within defined recovery time objectives
+- Business Recovery – Ensure that critical business functions & resources are adequately recoverable within defined recovery time objectives.

-When the above elements are missing from your planning, it’s almost guaranteed to be a significant impact on your organizational resilience and ability to recover from a disaster.
+When the above elements are missing from your planning, it’s almost guaranteed to have a significant impact on your organizational resilience and ability to recover from a disaster.
 Each Corporate Competency categorizes a critical attribute of your organization’s ability to create a sustainable business continuity program.

 But don’t stop there!
 It is critical that cross-functional teams work together to share resources, standards, and terminology.
 You can achieve a holistic framework in which all OR program stakeholders participate as the following diagram depicts: